cdlhub/Deployment/README.md

 * From Services program, restart SQL Server (MSSQLSERVER) service.

 #### Save as AMI
-* Create an image from your instance (Actions menu), and note the AMI to use in the deploy_SQL.py script.
+* Create an image from your instance and a snapshot of the attached volume.
+Note the AMI ID and snapshot IS to use in the deploy_SQL.py script.

 ### <a name="Linux_Environment_Setup"></a>Linux Environment Setup